tukasa0001/TownOfHost/README-EN.md

 | `↓`         | Go future in time of chat send history                                 | Chat         |

 ### Chat Commands
-Chat commands are commands that can be typed in chat.
+You can execute chat commands by typing in chat.

 #### Host Only
 | Command                                               | Function                                          |